 So a user could have Write access to a Model from one group and Delete access from another group, and also Write access to records from one group and Delete access from another group.

 This can become quite complex if users have access to multiple applications, and you may find that they can do things that they shouldn’t be add to do!

-1. Models are used across applications
+That’s because both Models and Access Groups are used across applications